Biomedical Engineering (BME)

 BME 5440.
 Biothermodynamics.
 3 Credits.

 Inter-disciplinary; guides the student through the thermodynamics of living organisms, comprised of the study of energy transformation in the life sciences.
 Designed for students from the STEM disciplines.
 Covers Gibbs free energy, statistical thermodynamics, binding equilibria, and reaction kinetics.
-Prerequisites: ME 2231, ME 2111, or BME 3600.
+Prerequisites: Successful completion of Materials and Mechanics Lab such as ME 2111, Thermo-Fluid Labs such as ME 2321, or Biomedical design such as BME 3600 is assumed; Graduate student or Instructor permission.
 Cross-listed with: ME 5440.

 BME 5990.
 Special Topics.
 1-18 Credits.